How to Become a Certified Gambling Counselor

 Professionals may earn an International Certified Gambling Counselor (ICGC) credential offered through the International Gambling Counselor Certification Board.
 More information can be found here.
 If counselors have previously received training through another state’s program and hold an ICGC, reciprocity may be available.

-Prospective gambling counselors interested in accessing state problem gambling funds must be in a contractual relationship with DHS prior to beginning any training or counseling.
-No treatment of scholarship reimbursements are available prior to DHS approval.
+Prospective gambling counselors interested in accessing Minnesota problem gambling funds must be in a contractual relationship with DHS prior to beginning any training or counseling.
+No treatment or scholarship reimbursements are available prior to DHS approval.

 The Minnesota DHS offers a scholarship to assist counselors in completing the Studies in Gambling Addiction certificate offered through the University of Minnesota Duluth/North American Training Institute.

 To apply for a scholarship, please contact DHS Problem Gambling Program staff.
 Scholarship applications are only available when there is an open RFP and after training approval is received.

 Scholarship applications are available for a limited, designated time as determined by DHS.
 If you are interested, please complete the application and return to Trevor Urman at DHS.
 Do not enroll in the training until you’ve received DHS approval.

 A limited number of full scholarships are available to providers working with an identified underserved population.
 Note: Professionals can be gambling counselors in Minnesota without DHS oversight.
 DHS approves/certifies providers/counselors only if they desire to access state grant funds for this use.

 If you’re interested in learning more about becoming a certified gambling counselor in Minnesota or have questions, please call DHS Problem Gambling Program staff: Trevor Urman, (651) 431-2231.